jaydeelew/CompareAI/docs/testing/BACKEND_TESTING.md

 # Backend Testing Guide

-This comprehensive guide covers all aspects of testing the CompareAI backend, including setup, running tests, writing new tests, and best practices.
+This comprehensive guide covers all aspects of testing the CompareIntel backend, including setup, running tests, writing new tests, and best practices.

 ## Table of Contents